 Ocean at The Cape Arundel Inn

 Nestled among turn-of-the-century mansions, Cape Arundel is one of the most luxe and quintessentially “Maine” environs visitors can frequent in the area.
-Ocean’s beautiful front porch is ideally situated for sipping cocktails while listening to the waves crash at sunset.
-What could be better?
+Ocean’s beautiful front porch is also ideally situated for sipping cocktails while listening to the waves crash at sunset.
+It’s a picture-perfect vision of New England in the summer.
+Leisure and unparalleled relaxation are just a bonus.

 Goose Rocks Beach

-Goose Rocks Beach is by far one of the most beautiful beaches in America.
-And a quintessentially New England one, at that!
-This long, flat 3-mile beach is best at sunset or early morning (before the crowds roll in).
-It’s a great “walking beach.”
-Goose Rocks is also dog friendly, for those renting homes nearby (which we recommend doing).
-Commuters be advised: beachfront parking is limited.
+Goose Rocks Beach is by far one of the most beautiful beaches in America– and a quintessentially New England one, at that!
+This long, flat 3-mile beach is an essential stop in any Kennebunkport itinerary.
+It’s best at sunset or in the early morning (before the crowds roll in) as it’s a great “walking beach.”
+However, commuters should be advised: parking is limited, and there is no public restroom.

 Snug Harbor Farm

 Snug Harbor Farm is a lovely little garden and home shop located on a flower farm where horses, peacocks, furry chickens, ducks roam freely.
-Expect high-end interior home wares and locally-made artisan goods like copper jewelry, artisanal soap, vases, terra cotta objects, linens, paper goods, wooden signs, and the like.
+The beautiful grounds are filled with some of the best garden staples in New England, which are lovely to explore even if you don’t buy anything.
+The shop sells high-end interior homewares and locally-made artisan goods– a must for design lovers.
+On any given day, you can find copper jewelry, artisanal soap, vases, terra cotta objects, linens, paper goods, wooden signs, and more.
+It’s a great place to buy locally-made souvenirs.
+The vibe is “arsty farmhouse chic,” and we absolutely love it.

-In the summer, Snug Harbor Farm also offers “flower foraging” and floral arrangement workshops in which guests can cut their very own flowers from the garden right outside the studio.
+In the summer, Snug Harbor Farm also offers “flower foraging” and floral arrangement workshops in which guests can cut their own flowers from the garden right outside the studio.
+Check Snug Harbor’s events page for more info– or simply stop by to shop and smell the flowers.

 The Boathouse serves classic Maine seafood with an Asian influence– a delightful twist on the local vernacular in a restaurant situated inside a waterside hotel of the same name.
 We love the sumptuous lobster mac & cheese and the adorable finger-sized crab and lobster tacos, which are small enough to share while you wait for your mains.

-The view is lovely and the raw bar is also notable, with local oysters, fresh shrimp, scallops, and the like.
-The restaurant works with local farms and a portion of the proceeds from select menu purchases also support local charities.
-What could be better?
+The view is lovely, as the Boathouse Waterfront Hotel & Restaurant strattles a central stretch of the Kennebunk River.
+The restaurant’s raw bar is also notable, featuring the best local oysters, fresh shrimp, scallops, and the like.
+The Boathouse also notably supports local farmers; a portion of the proceeds from select menu purchases also support local charities.
+As a result, their salads will make you feel good on the inside and out.

 Sandy Pines Campground

 Looking to camp in the woods but don’t want to give up creature comforts?
-Look no further than the luxe “glamping” tents and air-conditioned carriage houses at Sandy Pines Campground.
-Located just a few minutes drive from Goose Rocks Beach, Sandy Pines Campground is great for people who want to immerse themselves in the woods.
-The site offers tent camping, RV rental spaces, or lovely pre-fab rooms like the above show “hideout.”
+Look no further than the luxe “glamping” tents and air-conditioned carriage houses at Sandy Pines Campground. (“Glamping” is shorthand for “glamorous camping”.)
+Sandy Pines Campground is great for people who want to immerse themselves in the woods, while staying close to civilization.
+The site offers tent camping, RV rental spaces, and lovely pre-fab rooms like the “hideout” (above).
+No matter what your preferred camping style, Sandy Pines can likely accommodate it.

 Earth at Hidden Pond + The Tree Spa

 The Tree Spa at Hidden Pond, meanwhile, is a lovely, meditative oasis nestled in a birch forest just a few minutes from Goose Rocks Beach.
-The Muscle Melt Renew Massage incorporates scented oils, warm towels, and therapeutic arnica gel to dissolve tension in the upper back, neck, shoulders, and scalp.
+The Muscle Melt Renew Massage incorporates scented oils, warm towels, and therapeutic arnica gel to dissolve tension.
+Meanwhile, therapists focus on loosening up the upper back, neck, shoulders, and scalp.

 Plus: you can’t beat the surroundings.
 The Tree Spa features a cluster of tree houses connected by a series of canopies near the serenity pool.
 Inside, your massage table awaits.
 Spending time in nature already feels like luxury, but this place takes the experience to a new level.